IntegratedAlarmSystem-Group/ias/WafBuildTools/README.md

 ```

 The top level `wscript` delegates the build of each module (by means of waf recurse).
-The build of each module puts all the produced files in the build folder of the module itself.
+The build of each module puts all the produced files in the build folder of the module itself with the same structure of the IAS_ROOT.
 So for example jar files produced by compiling scala/java sources will all be saved in `build/lib`
 like `ias/BasicTypes/build`.